mchmarny/gcloud-lab/asset/README.md

   --format "value(name)"
 ```

+> You can use the same approach to listing the pods by using `--asset-types "k8s.io/Pod"`

-There is also a number of ways to filter these results using `NOT` and `labels` content.
+Whether deployments or pods, there is also a number of ways to filter these results using `NOT` and `labels` content.
 These queries can be also combined with things like `createTime`:

 ```shell
 gcloud asset search-all-resources \